OnitiFR/mulch/README.md

 #### Inter-VM communication

-By default, no traffic is allowed between VMs.
-You can choose to export a port from a VM to group.
+By default, network traffic is not allowed between VMs, but you can choose to export a port from a VM to group.

-Any other VM can then import the port from the group, and connect to this port (using an internal TCP-proxy)
+Any other VM can then import the port from the group, and connect to this port (using an internal TCP-proxy).

 To export a PostgreSQL server, use this in the VM TOML file:
 ```toml